jacksund/simmate/docs/parameters.md

 --------------------------

 ## chemical_system
-The chemical system to be used in the analysis.
-This should be given as a string and in the format `Element1-Element2-Element3-...`.
+This parameter specifies the chemical system to be used in the analysis.
+It should be given as a string in the format `Element1-Element2-Element3-...`.
 For example, `Na-Cl`, `Y-C`, and `Y-C-F` are valid chemical systems.

 === "yaml"
     ``` yaml